hisatokawaminami/bank-account/README.md

-# Epicodus Week 4 Day1 Place You've Been
+# Epicodus Week 4 Day2 Bank Account

 ## Created

-06/11/2018
+06/12/2018

 ## About

-Create a webpage for Place You've been
+Create a webpage for Bank Account

 ## Spec